| Associate Professor

 Dr. John Ross and I co-presented "Supermarkets, Highways, and Oil Production: Statistics and Social Justice".

-I co-presented the Minicourse "Teaching Modeling First Differential Equations and Complete End Game Efforts" with Brian Winkel, Patrice Tiffany, Rosemary Farley, and Jon Paynter.
+I co-presented the Minicourse "Teaching Modeling First Differential Equations and Complete End Game Efforts" with B. Winkel, P. Tiffany, R. Farley, and J. Paynter.
+Paynter is from the U.S. Military Academy at West Point.

 I attended Invited and Contributed Paper Sessions on Mathematical Biology with some SU's Keck Foundation funding.